hectorv117/What-are-my-chances/README.md

 - Least Common Majors

-## Spin up a simple flask server to input your data
+## Spin up a simple flask app to input your data

 #### Make sure all dependencies are installed
   pip3 install -r requirements.txt